caitlinstanton/bizquick/README.md

 # Tech Used
 - Website made in HTML, CSS, JavaScript
-- To-Do list made with Python dictionaries
+- To-Do list made with JavaScript
 - Chat made with Firebase